vishnu921/synergise-init/CONTRIBUTING.md

 2. Add your name, github handle and github profile link at the end of the list
 ![image](https://github.com/Synergise-IIT-Bhubaneswar/synergise-init/blob/master/assets/st2.jpg)

-3. Add any comments if you want, create a NEW branch and click on "Pospose Changes"
+3. Add any comments if you want, create a NEW branch and click on "Propose Changes"
 ![image](https://github.com/Synergise-IIT-Bhubaneswar/synergise-init/blob/master/assets/st3.jpg)

 4. Click on "Create pull request"